 The handoff between proposal and contract is where many solo operators lose control of delivery quality.
-A vague proposal gets signed, kickoff starts early, and scope disagreements appear in week two.
+A vague proposal moves forward, kickoff starts early, and scope disagreements appear in week two.
+This page is about fixing that pre-kickoff gap before it turns into delivery confusion.

-This guide gives you a repeatable pre-kickoff handoff process so the contract reflects execution reality.
+This guide gives you a repeatable pre-kickoff handoff process so the proposal and contract package reflect execution reality.

 What this handoff must achieve